jbnicolai/generator-autobot/README.md

 ### How to use Autobot

 After initializing Autobot just answer the questions and select the tools you'll need.
-Your friendly Autobot will setup everything for you so you can spent more time coding and less time repeating boring tasks.
+Your friendly Autobot will setup everything for you so you can spend more time coding and less time repeating boring tasks.